peterhwang2010/CarND-Behavioral_cloning_P3/README.md

 #### 3. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used the center image but found out that the vehicle was leaning towards one side of the road.
 Therefore I also flipped the image and multplied the steering angle by -1.
 Also I drove around the track couple of times to collect the data and turned the car around to gather the data driving the car around the track backwards.

+For Example the image below had the steering angle of 1.405709.
+What I did was flipped the image using numpy library and multilplied the steering angle by -1.
+So the flipped image would have the steering angle of -1.405709

+![alt text][image2]

 ### Model Architecture and Training Strategy